NEONScience/NEON-Data-Skills/_posts/2014-07-12-1_About-LiDAR-Data-Light-Detection-and-Ranging_Activity1.md

 ##LiDAR File Formats **
 Whether it is collected as discrete points or full waveform, most often LiDAR data are available as discrete points.
 A collection of discrete return LiDAR points is known as a LiDAR point cloud.

-The commonly used file format to store LIDAR point cloud data is called .las which is a format supported by the Americal Society of Photogrametry and Remote sensing (ASPRS).
+The commonly used file format to store LIDAR point cloud data is called .las which is a format supported by the Americal Society of Photogrammetry and Remote Sensing (ASPRS).
 Recently, the [.laz](http://www.laszip.org/) format has been  developed by Martin isenberg of LasTools.
 Laz is a highly compressed version of .las.

 ### LiDAR Data Attributes: X,Y, Z, Intensity and Classification ###
 LiDAR data attributes can vary, depending upon how the data were collected and processed.
 You can determine what attributes are available for each lidar point by looking at the metadata.
 All lidar data points will have an associated X,Y location and Z (elevation values).
 Most lidar data points will have an intensity value, representing the amount of light energy recorded by the sensor.